tigran123/urantia-study-edition/README.md

 urantia-study-edition
 =====================

-# The British Study Edition of the Urantia Papers
+# The British Study Edition of the Fifth Epochal Revelation
 ## Edited by Tigran Aivazian

-This work is a translation of the Fifth Epochal Revelation from American to British English as defined by the _Oxford Dictionary of English_

-It has the following main features:
+The British Study Edition of the Fifth Epochal Revelation has the following main features:

-* The Standard Reference Text (SRT) has been used as a base of this translation.
+* The Standard Reference Text (SRT) of the Urantia Papers has been used as a base of this translation.

 * All significant changes to the text (present also in SRT) are documented in the critical apparatus, together with a brief explanation of the reason for the change.
 To signify the presence of a textual variant, a circle is printed at the end of the affected word or paragraph.